Envian/xiv-criterion-na-strats/guides/_ew/aai/ketuduke/fluke-gale.md

 to all players, or *![fall]Hydrofall* to one role.

 *[cast]Fluke Gale* begins telegraphing a knockback with a number marker in each quadrant.
-This will only impact *![bubble]Bubble Weave* players, pushing them two squares in the shown direction.
+This will impact *![bubble]Bubble Weave* players and crystals, pushing them two squares in the shown direction.
 The quadrants with 1 will resolve first, followed by the 2 quadrants.

 *The 1 quadrant will always contain the horizontal (north/south) crystal, and